ashishalexander/survey-form-backend/README.md

 ## Deployment

-The frontend is deployed on Vercel:
+The backend is deployed on Render:
+1. Create a new Web Service on Render
-1. Connect your GitHub repository to Vercel
+2. Connect your GitHub repository
+3. Set the build command to `npm install && npm run build`
+4. Set the start command to `npm start`
-2. Configure the environment variables (VITE_API_URL pointing to your deployed backend)
+5. Configure environment variables (MONGO_URI, PORT, ADMIN_EMAIL, ADMIN_PASSWORD)

-3. Deploy the application
+## Development Approach

+The backend follows a simplified MVC architecture without a separate service layer:
+- Routes define the API endpoints
+- Controllers handle the HTTP requests/responses and business logic
+- Models define the database schemas

+This approach was chosen to simplify development and avoid unnecessary complexity for a small-scale application.

-## Admin Access
+## Security Features

-To access the admin dashboard:
-1. Navigate to `/admin/login`
-2. Use the following credentials:
-   - Email: admin@example.com
-   - Password: Admin123@

-## Challenges and Solutions

-- **Tailwind and shadcn/ui Compatibility**: Resolved version conflicts by downgrading Tailwind to match the version required by shadcn/ui components
+- JWT authentication for admin access
-- **JWT Authentication**: Implemented secure authentication with HTTP-only cookies for enhanced security
+- HTTP-only cookies for storing access tokens
-- **Form Validation**: Created a robust validation system using React Hook Form and Zod for better user experience
+- Middleware for protected routes
+- Environment variables for sensitive information

 ## Related Repositories

 This project is part of a MERN stack application:
-- Frontend (current repository): Survey form client application
+- Backend (current repository): API server for the survey form application
-- Backend: [survey-form-backend](https://github.com/ashishalexander/survey-form-backend) - API server for storing and retrieving survey data
+- Frontend: [survey-form-client](https://github.com/ashishalexander/survey-form-client) - User interface for collecting survey data

 ## License